sverrirs/CorsairK95/README.md

 [The Corsair K95 Product Website](http://www.corsair.com/en-us/vengeance-k95-fully-mechanical-gaming-keyboard/)

-The project page can be found at [http://sverrirs.github.io/XboxBigButton/](http://sverrirs.github.io/XboxBigButton/)

 # Driver installer
 A downloadable binary for the driver install (both 32 and 64 bit versions) can be found under *WinUsbDriver/binaries* folder.
 Note: These installers have not been tested with Win8 and newer so they might not work (due to the fact that Windows 8+ requires .inf files to be signed as well)